Richi2PL/IF-20100630/README.md

 # IF-20100630 WebGL
-This project aims to be a 1:1 replica of Minecraft Infdev 20100630-1 ported to the browser using WebGL and TeaVM by PeytonPlayz595.
+This project aims to be a 1:1 replica of MC Infdev 20100630-1 ported to the browser using WebGL and TeaVM by PeytonPlayz595.

 ## STILL IN TESTING!
 THIS PROJECT IS STILL IN TESTING, IT WILL CONTAIN BUGS AND GLITCHES SO DON'T GET TOO ATTACHED TO YOUR WORLDS!